emqx/cloud-docs/en_US/create/dedicated.md

 ### [Configure PrivateLink](../deployments/privatelink.md)
-PrivateLink enables the proprietary network VPC where the Dedicated deployment is located to establish a secure and stable private connection to services on the public cloud.
+PrivateLink enables the proprietary network VPC where the EMQX Platform deployment is located to establish a secure and stable private connection to services on the public cloud.
 It simplifies the network architecture, enables private access to services, and avoids the potential security risks associated with accessing services over the public network.

 ### [Internal Load Balancers](../vas/intranet-lb.md)